Klipper3d/klipper/README.md

 # Notes
-* The Sailfish firmware has profiles for Mightyboard Rev G and Rev H printers that have atmega2560 instead of atmega1280.
-If you have one of these please let me know so I can get a known working config.
+* The Sailfish firmware has profiles for Mightyboard Rev G and Rev H printers that have an atmega2560 instead of an atmega1280.
+If you have one of these please let me know so I can get a known working config for them.
-I believe you should be able to get this working by changing the MCU processor in make menuconfig and editing src/arv/Makefile and changing the last line from "-C stk500v1" to "-C stk500v2".
+I believe you should be able to get this working by changing the MCU processor in `make menuconfig`, editing `src/arv/Makefile`, and changing the last line from `-C stk500v1` to `-C stk500v2`.
 Software reset should work but needs to be tested to confirm.

-* The generic-mightyboard.cfg in the main repo should NOT be use for these printers.
+* The `generic-mightyboard.cfg` in the main repo should NOT be use for these printers.
 That config file is for the original Makerbot Replicator and clones and does not work with printers that have ADS1118 ADC and thermocouples.

 * There is no specific error for a disconnected thermocouple, however the printer will shut down if a thermocouple is not attached (this triggers a temperature out of range error).

-* The included
-printer.cfg changes the origin (0,0) to be in the left front of the build plate to be consistent with other cartesian printers.
-Keeping the original Replicator origin (which resembles a delta printer) requires updating position_min, position_max, position_endstop, and bed_screws values for the x and y axix
+* The included `printer.cfg` changes the origin (0,0) to be in the left front of the build plate to be consistent with other cartesian printers.
+Keeping the original Replicator origin (which resembles a delta printer, i.e. origin is in the center of the bed) requires updating position_min, position_max, position_endstop, and bed_screws values for the x and y axes.

 * Please watch or star this repo if you are interested.
 The more people that use this the better the chances of getting it included upstream.
 Feel free to file issues in this repo for questions or